subdarkdex/subdex-ui-hackusama/README.md

 ## Usage

+Before you start the frontend locally, you need to start the SubDEX chain node following the [README.md](https://github.com/subdarkdex/subdex-chain).

-You can start the app in development mode to connect to a locally running node
+Then you can start the app in development mode to connect to a locally running node

 ```bash
 yarn start